davidlibland/BayesOptimDemo/README.md

 Finally, we use the resulting model to make an optimal choice for our hyperparameters ![\lambda_1,\dots,\lambda_n](latex_imgs/lambdas.png).

-This leads to a much better fit:
+This leads to a much better fit (green is the probability density, purple is one standard deviation - only when defined):

 ![regularized_fit](readme_imgs/reg.png)